benhide/AStar-Dijkstra-Pathfinder/README.md

 # Pathfinder

-Implementation of Dijkstra and A* shortest path algorithms created for the 2nd year AI module of the Games Computing BSc.
+Simple implementation of Dijkstra and A* shortest path algorithms using th XNA framework.